Angelelz/WinHelloUnlock/ReadMe.md

 * Be able to Cryptographically sign the Cryptographic Key with Windows Hello

 So basically, you need to have access to the data, the hardware and the biometrics (or pin).

+As I said, I'm not a programmer, so any criticism will be well received.
+Feel free to commit any change or PR.
+I will start commenting the code soon.

 Credits
 -------